nazihahmed/alooma-ex/README.md

 npm start
 ```

+## status
+- this code is potentially not working as i updated the code without being able to test,
+since a special vpn connection must be set in order for this to work

 ## credit
 > all credit belongs to @nazihahmed @max1011 (same person)
 > this repo is not allowed to be reused without the permission of the author